United States Coast Guard Ceremonial Honor Guard

 The Coast Guard Ceremonial Honor Guard represents the Commandant, the Military District of Washington and the United States Coast Guard through ceremonial operations held before world leaders and dignitaries.

-Ceremonies can include parades, funerals, White House dignitary arrivals, as well as presenting colors at local and official functions.
+Ceremonies include parades, funerals, White House dignitary arrivals, as well as presenting colors at local and official functions.
 Honor Guard members participate in joint service activities as well as Coast Guard functions.

-Requesting Honor Guard Cermonials
+Requesting Honor Guard Ceremonials

 Mission Request Form

-am an Honor
+I am an Honor Guardsman.

-I will maintain Poise on and off the
+I will maintain Poise on and off the parade field;

 I will exceed the standards and accept nothing less than Perfection.

-commitment to Excellence as a way
+By wearing this rope I have accepted a commitment to Excellence as a way of life